How counselling has helped with my suicidal thoughts

 Make an appointment with a counsellor if you feel you need it

 These are all skills I learned when I was feeling suicidal and going through a really hard time.
-I’m in a much better place now and I’m looking forward to seeing where the present and future bring me.
+I’m in a much better place now, and I’m looking forward to seeing where the present and future bring me.
 I hope these skills help you change the way you see yourself and make you feel more positive and valued.
-Make sure you look after yourself and do things you like doing for you.
+Make sure you look after yourself and do things you like doing for yourself.

-If you are worried that you can’t keep yourself safe please reach out to someone.
+If you are worried that you can’t keep yourself safe, please reach out to someone.

 Our work is supported by